 What would you say the impact has been on employees?
 How many people are on your team?

-Valerie: There’s 50 in this office, and there’s about 10 in each of the other offices, so I would say somewhere around 100 employees.
+Valerie: There are 50 in this office and about 10 in each of the other offices, so I would say somewhere around 100 employees.
 AvidXchange has helped us with communication between offices and teams.
 Just being able to say, “Hey, look at this invoice, this is wrong,” and being able to follow-up and not forget about it (because AvidXchange isn’t going to let you forget about it) is huge.
 It’s always a struggle trying to get people to change their ways, but once people come on board, especially new employees, they’re like, “Oh, this is the greatest thing ever.”